Pius of Saint Aloysius: Beatification

-The beatification process opened in the Rimini diocese in 1924 in an informative process that concluded in 1928 before all his spiritual writings were deemed to be appropriate and therefore approved on 28 July 1928; the formal introduction to the cause came later under Pope Pius XI on 5 January 1938 and he became titled as a Servant of God.
-An apostolic process was later held in Rimini from 1939 until 1941 while the two processes received validation in Rome from the Congregation for Rites on 13 April 1945.
+The beatification process opened in the Rimini diocese in 1924 in an informative process that concluded in 1928.
+Pius's spiritual writings were deemed to be appropriate and therefore approved on 17 July 1928; the formal introduction to the cause came later under Pope Pius XI on 5 January 1938 and he became titled as a Servant of God.
+An apostolic process was later held in Rimini from 1939 until 1941.
+The two processes received validation in Rome from the Congregation for Rites on 13 April 1945.
 The Congregation for the Causes of Saints and their consultants approved the cause on 4 May 1982 as did the C.C.S. alone later on 26 January 1983.
 The recognition of the late cleric's heroic virtue allowed for Pope John Paul II to title him as Venerable on 21 March 1983.

 The informative process for the miracle for beatification - the healing of the nun Maria Foschi - opened in the Italian diocese of origin on 4 July 1940 and closed later on 4 September 1941 before receiving C.O.R. validation on 13 April 1945.
 Medical experts approved the sister's healing was a miracle on 6 December 1984 as did theologians on 11 April 1985 and the C.C.S. on 21 May 1985.
 John Paul II approved this miracle on 6 July 1985 and beatified the Passionist cleric on 17 November 1985.

 The current postulator for this cause is the Passionist priest Giovanni Zubiani.